manateelazycat/snails/README.md

 Currently still in developing.
 Welcome to hacking, not recommand to use for production enviroment.
-I'm a big fan of color-moccur.el, this extension's name is a tribute to color-moccur.el!

 ## Installation
 Clone or download this repository (path of the folder is the `<path-to-snails>` used below).